Company website

 As with any company, being aware of existing and future challenges is a must.
 Alister doesn't need to sugar-coat these realities: There's always the potential for an overseas chain of chocolate shops choosing to open their doors in Australia, for instance.

-However, this Chief Executive and Joint Managing Director has undergone enough business mentoring to keep his finger on the pulse and stay ahead of industry challenges.
+However, this Chief Executive and Joint Managing Director have undergone enough business mentoring to keep his finger on the pulse and stay ahead of industry challenges.

 He understands the impact an ageing population could have on his workforce, given that it's a labour-intensive business.
 When asked about the possibility of overseas expansion, Alister is realistic about the potential for this.

-The Solution: Selling direct to the public a winning recipe
+The Solution: Selling directly to the public a winning recipe

 'It isn’t just through product innovation that Haigh’s Chocolates are taking the initiative either.
 The company is the first in Australia to install a Baxter robot into their chocolate-making process to handle repetitive tasks.'